dogweather/forkful/content/en/elixir/getting-started/starting-a-new-project.md

 ---
 date: 2024-01-20 18:03:06.150515-07:00
-description: "Starting a new Elixir project means setting up a fresh Mix project structure.\
-  \ Programmers do this to kick things off with organized code and automated\u2026"
+description: 'How to: To create a new project, use the `mix new` command.'
 lastmod: '2024-03-13T22:44:59.783129-06:00'
 model: gpt-4-1106-preview
-summary: Starting a new Elixir project means setting up a fresh Mix project structure.
+summary: To create a new project, use the `mix new` command.
 title: Starting a new project
 weight: 1
 ---